Germany, Italy, France suspend AstraZeneca shots amid safety fears, disrupting EU vaccinations

-BERLIN/GENEVA (Reuters) - Germany, France and Italy said on Monday they would hit pause on AstraZeneca COVID-19 shots after several countries reported possible serious side-effects, throwing Europe’s already struggling vaccination campaign into disarray.
+BERLIN/GENEVA (Reuters) - Germany, France and Italy said on Monday they would suspend AstraZeneca COVID-19 shots after several countries reported possible serious side-effects, but the World Health Organization

+(WHO) said there was no proven link and people should not panic.

+Still, the decision by the European Union’s three biggest countries to put inoculations with the AstraZeneca shot on hold threw the already struggling vaccination campaign in the 27-nation EU into disarray.

 Denmark and Norway stopped giving the shot last week after reporting isolated cases of bleeding, blood clots and a low platelet count.
 Iceland and Bulgaria followed suit and Ireland and the Netherlands announced suspensions on Sunday.